-Name of Beneficial Owner Number Percentage of Shares Beneficially Owned

-Five Percent Stockholders (other than directors and officers):

-Perceptive Advisors, LLC (1) 2,456,490 9.9%

-Sabby Management, LLC (2) 2,376,202 9.9%

-Strides Pharma (UK) Limited (3) 1,739,130 7.4%

-venBio Select Advisor (4) 1,301,425 5.4%

-Named Executive Officers and Directors:

-Pankaj Mohan, Ph.D., Chairman, President and Chief Executive Officer (5) 7,691,575 32.3%

-Lawrence A. Kenyon, Chief Financial Officer (6)

-Kogan Bao, Ph.D., Vice President, Analytical Sciences (7)

-Todd C. Brady, M.D., Ph.D., Director (8) 153,288

-Scott Canute, Director (9) 364,157 1.5%

-Albert D. Dyrness, Director (10) 11,500

-Donald J. Griffith, Director (11) 144,926

-Kurt J. Hilzinger, Director (12) 30,544

-Robin Smith Hoke, Director (13) 3,199

-All executive officers and directors as a group (13 persons) 8,518,376 35.6%
+Name of Beneficial Owner Number Percentage of Shares Beneficially Owned Five Percent Stockholders (other than directors and officers): Perceptive Advisors, LLC (1) 2,369,612 9.9% Sabby Management, LLC (2) 2,291,202 9.9% Strides Pharma (UK) Limited (3) 1,739,130 7.6% Named Executive Officers and Directors: Pankaj Mohan, Ph.D., Chairman, President and Chief Executive Officer (4) 7,488,678 32.8% Lawrence A. Kenyon, Chief Financial Officer (5) Kogan Bao, Ph.D., Vice President, Analytical Sciences (6) Todd C. Brady, M.D., Ph.D., Director (7) 124,303 Scott Canute, Director (8) 130,963 Albert D. Dyrness, Director (9) Donald J. Griffith, Director (10) Kurt J. Hilzinger, Director (11) Robin Smith Hoke, Director (12) All executive officers and directors as a group (13 persons) 7,747,944 34.0%

-- Represents beneficial ownership of less than one percent (1%) of the outstanding common stock - (1) Includes (i) 1,248,990 shares of common stock and (ii) 1,207,500 aggregate shares of common stock issuable upon exercise of the aggregate Series A warrants and Series B warrants held; as 105,264 aggregate shares of common stock issuable upon exercise of the Series A warrants and/or Series B warrants are not included as they may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
+- Represents beneficial ownership of less than one percent (1%) of the outstanding common stock - (1) Includes (i) 1,248,990 shares of common stock and (ii) 1,120,622 aggregate shares of common stock issuable upon exercise of the aggregate Series A warrants and Series B warrants held; as 192,142 aggregate shares of common stock issuable upon exercise of the Series A warrants and/or Series B warrants are not included as they may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
 Perceptive Advisors, LLC beneficially owns the shares (and shares issuable upon exercise of the Series A and Series B warrants), which are held by a private investment fund and a managed account to which Perceptive Advisors, LLC serves as the investment manager.
 Joseph Edelman is the managing member of Perceptive Advisors, LLC.
-Is 499 Park Ave., 25th Floor, New York, NY 10022. - (2) Includes (i) 1,723,702 shares of common stock held directly by Sabby Healthcare Master Fund, Ltd., a Cayman Islands exempted company, or SHMF, (ii) 250,000 shares of common stock held directly by Sabby Volatility Warrant Master Fund, Ltd., a Cayman Islands exempted company, or SVWMF, and (iii) 402,500 aggregate shares of common stock issuable upon exercise of the aggregate Series A warrants and Series B warrants held directly by SHMF and SVWMF, as 1,183,436 aggregate shares of common stock issuable upon exercise of the Series A warrants and/or Series B warrants held by SHMF and SVWMF, 252,047 shares of common stock issuable upon exercise of warrants held by SHMF issued pursuant to our investors' rights agreement and an aggregate of
+The address for Perceptive Advisors, LLC is 499 Park Ave., 25th Floor, New York, NY 10022. - (2) Includes (i) 1,723,702 shares of common stock held directly by the selling stockholder, Sabby Healthcare Master Fund, Ltd., a Cayman Islands exempted company, or SHMF, (ii) 250,000 shares of common stock held directly by Sabby Volatility Warrant Master Fund, Ltd., a Cayman Islands exempted company, or SVWMF, and (iii) 317,500 aggregate shares of common stock issuable upon exercise of the aggregate Series A warrants and Series B warrants held directly by SHMF and SVWMF; as 1,268,436 aggregate shares of common stock issuable upon exercise of the Series A warrants and/or Series B warrants are not included as they may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
+Also excludes 252,047 shares of common stock issuable upon exercise of other warrants held by SHMF that are not currently exercisable.
+Sabby

-690,000 shares of common stock issuable upon warrants held by SHMF and SVWMF received in our December 2016 financing, which shares are offered hereby, are not included as they may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
-Sabby Management, LLC, a Delaware limited liability company serves as the investment manager of SHMF and SVWMF.
+Management, LLC, a Delaware limited liability company serves as the investment manager of SHMF and SVWMF.
 Hal Mintz is manager of Sabby Management.
 Each of Sabby Management and Mr. Mintz may be deemed to beneficially own the shares held by SHMF and SVWMF by virtue of such relationships, but each disclaims beneficial ownership except to the extent of any pecuniary interest in such shares.
 The address of each of Sabby Management and Mr. Mintz is c/o Sabby Management, 10 Mountainview Road, Suite 205, Upper Saddle River, New Jersey 07458.